jacobwilliams/json-fortran/README.md

 using the Intel Fortran Compiler, gfortran 4.9, and NAG Fortran 6.0.
 It has not been tested on Windows.
-This CMake based build provides an install target, and exports from both the install location and the build location so that building and using json-fortran in another CMake based project is trivial.
+This CMake based build provides an install target, and exports from both the install location and the build location so that building and using JSON-Fortran in another CMake based project is trivial.
 To get started with the CMake based build, set the environment variable `FC` to point to your Fortran compiler, and create a build directory.
 Then `(cmake-gui|ccmake|cmake) /path/to/json-fortran-root` to configure, `make` to build and `make install` to optionally install.
 As long as the project is built with CMake, other CMake projects can find it and link against it.
-For example, if you have a second copy of the json-fortran project tree, and want to build the unit tests linking against those compiled/installed by the first copy:
+For example, if you have a second copy of the JSON-Fortran project tree, and want to build the unit tests linking against those compiled/installed by the first copy:

 ```CMake